Sustainability Management

 Number of Meetings by the ESG Committee

-Fiscal 2021 | Fiscal 2022 | |
+Fiscal 2021 | Fiscal 2022 | Fiscal 2023 (first half of the fiscal year) |

-Number of ESG Committee held | 3 times | 16 times |
+Number of ESG Committee held | 3 times | 16 times | 15 times |

-Number of Management review | 1 time | 1 time |
+Number of Management review | Once | Once | 4 times |

-Number of in house ESG training held / Participation rate | Twice/100% |
+Number of in house ESG training held /Participation rate | Twice/100% | For all executives and employees: Once/100% For ESG Committee Member: Twice/100% |

 Materiality